 - Test the responsiveness of the foot pedal.
 A temperamental foot pedal on a mechanical machine can be a major pain!

 - Practice sewing by yourself!
-You can bring fabric samples from home that will be similar to what you will be using in your project.
-Make sure you’ll be able to wind and install the bobbin and thread the sewing machine easily.
+You can bring fabric samples from home that will be similar to what you will use in your project.
+Make sure you can wind and install the bobbin and thread the sewing machine easily.
 Then, sew a straight stitch, sew a zigzag stitch, sew in reverse, try a buttonhole, and do everything else you think you’ll need to do at home.

 Did You Choose a Sewing Machine?

 Now that you know how to choose a sewing machine, I hope you were able to narrow down your selection of machines to one or a few that will fit your needs!